Tim-Yu/Biodiversity-data-cleaning/Hard/README.md

 # Data reading

 The working directory need to be setwd to the file which contain those files.
-Read the input description in the file.
+Read the input description in the file 'species.txt'.

 # Methods